Kashish-Sharma/TheNetwork-open/README.md

 ------
 * The App is still under development so this may contain some errors.<br>
 * The Gradle file has been edited for security purpose. <br>
-* Include your own project's gradle Fields in "google services.json" file.
-Without that the app wont run.<br>
+* Include your own project's gradle Fields in `google services.json` file.
+Without that the app won't run.<br>
 * Generate and add your own places api [key](https://developers.google.com/places/web-service/intro) in the manifest accordingly.<br>
 * Enable google signin and signin with email from your firebase dashboard.
 * Deploy firebase cloud functions provided in [cloud-functions](https://github.com/Kashish-Sharma/TheNetwork-open/tree/master/cloud-functions) directory.